nijigenerate/nijilive/CONTRIBUTING.md

 [Return to top](#top)

 ## Contribute code changes
-Raise a pull request on our [Github project](https://github.com/Inochi2D/inochi2d) and follow the template.
+Raise a pull request on our [Github project](https://github.com/nijigenerate/nijilife) and follow the template.

 ### Notes
 * We do not accept contributions from people who work for/at Live2D inc. and affiliates.
-* We will not accept pull requests that aim to support other 2d puppet formats within Inochi2D.
+* We will not accept pull requests that aim to support other 2d puppet formats within nijilife.
 * Please do not submit code that is stolen from propriatary software.

 [Return to top](#top)

 ## Contribute documentation
-To change the code-level documentation, raise a pull request on our [Github project](https://github.com/Inochi2D/inochi2d) and follow the template.
+To change the code-level documentation, raise a pull request on our [Github project](https://github.com/nijigenerate/nijilife) and follow the template.

 [Return to top](#top)